Announcing the RSV Toolkit for Both Clinicians and Caregivers!

 Learn About RSV

-- Almost all children will get infected by RSV during the first 2 years of age
+- Children who get infected with RSV are typically 2 years of age or younger

 - It is the leading cause for hospitalization for infants less than 1 year of age